nmc-costa/HIcode/package/applications/p1/README.md

-# Pipeline: example of transforming experiments.e1.ipynb into an HIcode pipeline
+# Pipeline: example of transforming experiments.e1.ipynb into an HIcode pipeline application

 This Python project implements a pipeline for data ingestion.
 The pipeline comprises the following files:
 * Pipeline metadata: cfg_pipeline.json